usingarchbtw/fanatec-driving-simulator/README.md

 - open simulink, create an S function model with *five* scope outputs, open each scope to see live changes to attributes upon changes to the pedal

+> For CAN Version
+- clone the repository
+- open .slx
+- build